neuledge/engine-js/README.md

 # 🏁 Alpha release

 Neuledge is currently in alpha release.
 We are working hard to make it stable and ready for production.
-If you are interested in using Neuledge in your project, please [join our community](#-join-the-community) and help us improve it and give us a star ⭐️.
+If you are interested in using Neuledge in your project, help us improve it by [join our community](#-join-the-community) and give us a star ⭐️.

 For more information, please visit [neuledge.com](https://neuledge.com).